Elementary Handbook

 Financial Operations

 The Brentwood Borough School District annually develops a budget for the operations of the schools and district.
 Preliminary and final budgets are available for review per Board Policy 604.
-The district also employees an independent, certified public account to conduct district audits in conformance with prescribed and legal standards (see policy 619).
-The school district is funded in part though local tax payers.
-All local tax payers are entitled to the Local Taxpayers Bill of Rights as outlined in Board Policy 621.
+The district also employees an independent, certified public account to conduct district audits in conformance with prescribed and legal standards (see Policy 619).
+The school district is funded in part through local taxpayers.
+All local taxpayers are entitled to the Local Taxpayers Bill of Rights as outlined in Board Policy 621.

 Public Complaint Procedures